samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 That would create a routing file named `login`.
 Within your `app` file, you will see in the route folder, a new file named `login`.
 Ember's CLI does a lot behind the scenes.
 As you generate new files, pay attention to the other files that Ember will automatically generate.

 ## Let’s Build!

 We are going to be building an application that uses authentication to jump into a mock bank account.
 Numbers won’t be real, don’t worry, we’ll use some JavaScript to generate a random number.
-And we need some strong authentication to keep our bank account safe.
+We need some strong authentication to keep our bank account safe.

 What will our user see?

-1. User sees a nav-bar with a login button
+1. User sees a navbar with a login button
 2. User logs in with their credentials via Auth0
-3. User sees their name in the nav-bar and randomly generated bank account balance (if only we could keep the balances that randomly generate to 1,000,000).
+3. User sees their name in the navbar and randomly generated bank account balance (if only we could keep the balances that randomly generate to 1,000,000).
-4. Logout button next to the name in the nav-bar
+4. Logout button next to the name in the navbar

 ## EmberCLI and Setup